 2. Place the cardamom, fennel, coriander, black peppercorns, and cloves into a spice grinder and grind for 30 seconds or until a course powder is formed.
 A blender can be used if a spice grinder is not available.

-3. Once the water and milk are hot, reduce the heat to low and add in the freshly ground spices, rooibus tea, ginger, turmeric, and cinnamon sticks.
+3. Once the water and milk are hot, reduce the heat to low and add in the freshly ground spices, rooibos tea, ginger, turmeric, and cinnamon sticks.
 Simmer, mostly covered, for 15 to 30 minutes.

 4. Strain into a tea pot or four individual cups, using a fine mesh strainer.